aaronwolen/gibbs-brain-project/README.md

 ## Data-sets

-The expression and methylation datasets are both available from GEO, which also includes microRNA data from the same subjects.
+The expression and methylation datasets are both available from the publication's GEO repository, which also includes microRNA data from the same subjects.

 GEO: [GSE15745](http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE15745)